ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
-  TaskID task_id;
-  AggregationJobID job_id;
   Transition seq<1..2^16-1>;
 } AggregateContinueReq;
 ~~~

-The contents are the PPM task ID, the aggregation job ID, and the sequence of Transition messages corresponding to the report sequence being aggregated.
+The message consists of a sequence of Transition messages corresponding to the report sequence being aggregated.
 The sequences MUST have the same order.

 Let `[aggregator]` denote the helper's API endpoint.
 The leader sends a POST request to `[aggregator]/aggregate` with an Aggregate message of type `agg_cont_req` with payload AggregateContinueReq.

 After verifying the authentication tag as described in
-{{aggregate-message-auth}}, the helper processes the AggregateContinueReq as follows.
-It first scans `AggregateContinueReq.seq` to check for any reports that may have been dropped by the leader in the previous step.
+{{aggregate-message-auth}}, the helper begins by scanning `AggregateContinueReq.seq` to check for any reports that may have been dropped by the leader in the previous step.

 Next, the helper processes the Transition messages from the leader.
-If any leader Transition contains an unrecognized nonce, the Helper sends a Transition with `tran_type = failed` and `TransitionError = unrecognized-nonce`.
-[CP: It may be better to go to abort rather than just fail, since this s tentamount to sending a malformed aggregate request.]
-If any Transition appears out-of-order, the helper MUST abort with error "unrecognizedMessage".
+If any message appears out of order or has an unrecognized nonce, or if any two messages have the same nonce, then the helper MUST abort with error "unrecognizedMessage".

-Next, it constructs a transition as described in {{prep-helper}}.
+Next, the helper processes each Transition as described in {{prep-helper}}.
 If any state transition results in INVALID, the helper MUST abort with error "unrecognizedMessage".

-Next, the helper constructs an AggregateResp containing its next flight of Transition messages and it updated state.
+Next, the helper constructs an AggregateResp containing its next flight of Transition messages and its updated state.
 The messages MUST appear in the same order as `AggregateContinueReq.seq`.
 The helper's response is an HTTP 200 OK whose body is the AggregateResp.
+The leader processes this message as described in {{aggregate-init-request}}.

 #### Aggregate Share Request {#aggregate-share-request}